Erebea/bolt-style-gauges/README.md

 `gy` - Y position of the gauge, Number of pixels from the top

 # todo
-Better icons

-A bloat timer that isn't a mess and hopefully accurate
+Better icons and different styles (more complex style, extremely simplified style, etc)

-Temporal Anomaly procs, playing a sound and hilighting the ability
+Temporal Anomaly procs, playing a sound and hilighting the ability - currently brightens the temporal anomaly icon but nothing else, and roar of awakening resets trigger it as well since they spawn the same 3d animation

 Cooldown tracking that looks nice

-Soulfire and possibly other bleed reset procs

 FSOA tracking